joealden/corum-client/docs/1-analysis.md

 * Logged in users can vote on posts
 * Logged in users can comment on posts
 * Logged in users can create new posts
+* Posts are automatically deleted when a voting threshold is reached
+  * This threshold will be something like when the votes reaches -10

 ### Limitations of the Project